Ä¢¹½ÊÓÆµÍø

 Purpose

-Specified responsibilities for all Club officers
+Specified Responsibilities for Club Officers

-• Comply with all rules and regulations as found in the Student Organization Handbook, this manual and other information provided by Ä¢¹½ÊÓƵÍø (CWI).
+• Comply with all rules and regulations as found in the Student Club Handbook, this manual and other information provided by Ä¢¹½ÊÓÆµÍø (CWI).

 • Prohibit members from practicing any physical or psychological hazing, illegal activity, and violations of college policy.